mkp170791/numpy/doc/source/reference/random/index.rst

   random numbers, which replaces `RandomState.random_sample`, `RandomState.sample`, and `RandomState.ranf`.
 This is consistent with Python's `random.random`.
-* All BitGenerators in numpy use `SeedSequence` to convert seeds into initialized states.
+* All BitGenerators in numpy_demo use `SeedSequence` to convert seeds into initialized states.

 See :ref:`new-or-different` for a complete list of improvements and